yurisuika/Raised/README.md

 **Raised** is a Fabric/Forge mod for Minecraft that fixes the hotbar!
 Perhaps if you've not used many resource packs you may not have noticed, but the hotbar has been broken for a long time in Java Edition.
 Not only is the selector texture cut off, but the entire HUD was actually designed for being a couple pixels up off of the bottom of the screen like in Bedrock Edition.
 Restore how it was meant to be and raise it up!

 Raised now features some basic adjustability!
 Use `-` and `=` to move the respective elements up or down!
+For now this resets every time the client is launched.
+Eventually, a configurable solution that works for both Fabric and Forge and in the snapshots will improve this feature!

 #### Compiling